Phillip-England/htpl/README.md

 ## Attribute Listing
+All of the attributes for HTPL are listed here:

 ### ht-click-proxy
 Click one element, and have it forward the click onto another element.
 I created this to make it easy to hide a file input and click it using another, prettier, button.